Caleb Femi: Lines From LDN

 TE: I’m still trying to get to grips with English!
-I admire anyone who speaks more than one language.
+I admire jumpers for sale anyone who speaks more than one language.
 We white Brits tend to take monolingualism as the norm because English is a lingua franca around the world but monolingualism really is the exception to the global rule.

 CF: That happens to me sometimes when I go to places and expect everybody can speak English

 CF: Yeah, it’s so lazy.
 I’m in your country.
 I’ve come to you and I’m speaking English and I’m not even trying to ask you in your language if you can speak English.
 It’s so bizarre.
 However, if someone visited the UK and came up to me they wouldn’t just start speaking in their language; they’d use English first and perhaps ask if you spoke their language.
 It’s weird.